NETWORK-Z-Dev/dSyncFiles/README.md

     urlPath: "/api/upload",
     uploadPath: "./uploads",
     limits: {
+        keepOriginalFilename: async (req) => {
+            // used to toggle if uploaded files should be
+            // renamed or not.
+            //
+            // If false, files will be renamed to their file hash.
+            // If true, files will keep their original name and extension. return false;
+        },

+        getUploadPath: async (req) => {
+            // allows you to handle different type of uploads depending on your goal.
+            // e.g. profile pictures are stored on /storage/profiles,
+            // mimes and files on /storage/files, ...
+            //
+            // if you dont need this you can remove this entire block.
+            // [!]
+Returning 'null' will make any upload fail. return "./uploads"
+        },

         getMaxMB: async (req) => {
             if (!req.user) return 0; // cant upload without account